pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 ```
 Write a cover letter for a [specific job title] position at [company name] that includes the following elements:

-1. **Professional Header:** Include your contact information (each on a separate line, if provided):
+1. Professional header with the following contact information (if provided, each of a separate line)
-   a. **Job Seeker's Name:** Your full name
+   a.
+Job Seeker's Name: Your full name should be prominently displayed
-   b. **Address:** Your city and state (full address is optional)
+   b.
+Address: Include your city and state (full address is optional)
-   c. **Email:** A professional email address
+   c.
+Email: Use a professional email address
-   d. **Phone Number:** A reliable phone number
+   d.
+Phone Number: A reliable phone number where you can be reached
-2. **Personalized Greeting:**  Address the hiring manager by name if known.
+2. Personalized greeting to the hiring manager (if provided)
-3. **Strong Opening Paragraph:** Capture the reader's attention and clearly state the position you're applying for.
+3. Strong opening paragraph that hooks the reader and states the position you're applying for
-4. **2-3 Body Paragraphs:**
+4. 2-3 body paragraphs that:
    a.
-Highlight your most relevant qualifications and skills.
+Highlight your most relevant qualifications for the role
    b.
-Provide specific, quantifiable achievements that demonstrate your abilities.
+Provide specific, quantifiable achievements that demonstrate your skills
    c.
-Show your knowledge of the company and your enthusiasm for the position and its potential contributions.
+Show your knowledge of the company and why you're excited about the position
-5. **Closing Paragraph:**  Reiterate your interest and include a clear call to action (e.g., requesting an interview).
+5. Closing paragraph with a clear call to action
-6. **Professional Sign-Off:**  Use a formal closing like "Sincerely" or "Best regards."
+6. Professional sign-off

 Ensure your letter:
-- Is tailored to the specific job description and company culture.
+- Is tailored to the job description and company culture
-- Uses concise, compelling language.
+- Uses concise, compelling language throughout
-- Is free of grammatical errors and typos.
+- Is free of grammatical and spelling errors
-- Maintains a confident and professional tone.
+- Maintains a confident yet humble tone
-- Is no longer than one page (240-500 words).
+- Is no longer than one page (240-500 words)
-- **Excludes references to diversity, equity, and inclusion commitments.**
+- Exclude references to diversity, equity, and inclusion commitments
-- **Strictly adheres to the provided information; do not add, invent, or infer any details not explicitly stated.**
+- Stick strictly to given information; do not add, invent, or infer any details not supported by the information provided.

 Additional guidelines:
-- Use industry-specific keywords from the job posting.
+- Use industry-specific keywords from the job posting
-- Demonstrate how your unique skills will benefit the company.
+- Demonstrate how your unique skills will benefit the company
-- Address any potential concerns (e.g., career change, employment gap) positively and proactively.
+- Address any potential concerns (e.g., career change, employment gap) positively
-- Format the letter professionally with appropriate margins and a readable font.
+- Format the letter professionally with appropriate margins and font

-Your goal is to create a polished, highly personalized cover letter that would receive a perfect score in a professional evaluation.
+Your goal is to create a flawless, highly personalized cover letter that would score 100/100 in a professional evaluation.

 ---